 - As with all other pain treatment options, TPC educates about the potential risks, benefits, and side effects of these medications and how to use and store them to keep yourself and those around you safe.

-Our Mission: To build and strengthen an active, energized and diverse community of people affected by pain by providing a foundation of support where education, wellness information and advocacy are promoted.
+Our Mission: To support an active, energized and diverse community by promoting Comprehensive Integrative Pain Management (CIPM) education, wellness information and advocacy for quality pain care.

-Our Vision: People with pain are informed experts who actively manage their pain conditions to achieve better health and wellness; they use their voices to speak out for better pain care for all.
+Our Vision: People with pain are informed experts who actively manage their pain conditions to achieve better health and wellness in partnership with their healthcare providers.

 What we offer: